I’m Vivian.

 Product Designer

 After many rejections, this was my first step in.
-Even though it was only for 6 months, I learned so much and it really made me rethink the design process as more of a strategy over aesthetics.
-Also, training a recommendations module is complicated.
+I learned so much during these 6 months and made me rethink the design process as more of a strategy.
+Also, training a recommendations module with machine learning is complicated.

 2022